Get insider access

 6. Best Mechanical Keyboard For Gaming

 If you're a mechanical keyboard lover looking for the best pick for gaming, look no further than the SteelSeries Apex Pro.
 This keyboard's switches use magnets to register keypresses rather than a fixed physical mechanism.
 This technology lets you precisely adjust every key's actuation and reset points, effectively adjusting how sensitive each keypress is.
-In practice, if you want a super sensitive WASD cluster for movements while gaming, you can set the actuation point down to 1 mm.
-Or, you can create a profile with deeper actuation points on all keys for typing.
+In practice, if you want a super sensitive WASD cluster for movements while gaming, you can set the actuation point down to 1mm.
+You can also create a profile with deeper actuation points on all keys for typing.

-While the actuation point is one of the—no pun intended—key features of this keyboard, there's a whole host of other features, like incredibly low latency, USB passthrough to plug in a headset or mouse dongle, a nice wrist rest, a volume wheel, and even an OLED screen in the top right corner to display gifs and system or keyboard settings.
+While the actuation point is one of the—no pun intended—key features of this keyboard, it also has a whole host of other features, like incredibly low latency, USB passthrough to plug in a headset or mouse dongle, a nice wrist rest, a volume wheel, and even an OLED screen in the top right corner to display gifs and system or keyboard settings.

 If you're looking for a more compact alternative and don't mind ditching some of the extra hardware features on the SteelSeries, like the OLED screen and the wrist rest, the Wooting 60HE is worth a look.
 Its switches also allow you to dial in precise actuation and reset points.
 However, the Wooting performs a bit better overall, and it offers some more advanced software options, including the ability to bind multiple inputs to the same key and a separate 'Analog Mode,' where your switches can measure gradual input, allowing them to act as substitutes for gamepad controls or joysticks.
 The latter feature is great if you're a fan of flight or racing games or any other game that requires an extra level of precision.